4 Sources

 .Related Stories

-.A government spokesperson responded that they "put the interests of the UK's citizens and businesses first" and emphasized their commitment to working with both creative industries and the AI sector to drive innovation while ensuring robust protections for creators
+.A government spokesperson responded that they remain committed to working with both creative industries and the AI sector to drive innovation while ensuring robust protections for creators, though specific policy measures remain unclear

 .Summarized by